jejacks0n/teaspoon/README.md

 rails generate teaspoon:install --framework=mocha --coffee
 ```

-To run Teaspoon headless you'll need Selenium Webdriver or PhantomJS.
+To run Teaspoon headless you'll need Selenium Webdriver, SlimerJS, or PhantomJS.
 We recommend PhantomJS, which you can install with homebrew, npm or [as a download](http://phantomjs.org/download.html).

 ```
 brew install phantomjs